 The Results section is restricted to 200 words of narrative.
 Please read through the results as presented to make sure that it accurately represents your findings.
 If you would like to highlight other data, please revise this section accordingly, keeping in mind the word count restriction.
 Please note that we cannot include narrative without an accompanying visual.

-Results: ______________ Authors, please enter a title that is reflective of the results below (please just keep it to <2 lines of text)
+Results: Firing rate of neurons can differentiate fixations on targets vs. distractors.______________ Authors, please enter a title that is reflective of the results below (please just keep it to <2 lines of text)

 To illustrate the usage of this method, 228 single neurons were recorded from the human medial temporal lobe while the patients were performing a visual search task, as shown here.
 During this task, it was investigated whether the activity of neurons differentiated between fixations on targets and distractors [1].